Tuhinzman/kubernetes/k8installation.md

-#!/bin/bash

-# Kubernetes: Kubernetes is an open-source system that helps manage, scale, and deploy containerized applications.
-Originally developed at Google and released in 2014.
+# Kubernetes: Kubernetes is an open-source system for managing, scaling, and deploying containerized applications.
+It was originally developed at Google and released in 2014.

 # ===========================================================================================
 #                                   Ubuntu Server Setup